hnthirima/DiffBind/README.md

 # DiffBind
-DiffBind performs differential binding analysis.
-It was generated to be used with ChIP-Seq.
-I attempted using it with CUT&amp;RUN data sets.
+DiffBind is an R package used to perform differential binding analysis.
+DiffBind was developed to use on ChIP-Seq data.
+I attempted to use it with CUTandRUN data sets.